A simple model to include initial-state and hot-medium effects in the computation of quarkonium nuclear modification factor: Glauber model review

-Since we are interested in the collision of a nucleus with nucleon number $A$ with another with nucleon number $B$, it is useful to define the overlap function, {\it i.e.} the density of pairs of nucleons from different nucleus but at the same point in the transverse plane -so that they might interact.
+Since we are interested in the collision of a nucleus with nucleon number $A$ with another with nucleon number $B$, it is useful to define the overlap function, {\it i.e.} the density of pairs of nucleons from different nuclei but at the same point in the transverse plane -so that they might interact.
 This can be defined for a given value of the impact parameter $b$ as

-Note that in the previous equation we use a coordinate system for the transverse plane such that $\mathbf{s}=\mathbf{0}$ corresponds to the center of the colliding region when the two nucleus are identical.
-This is not the standard choice in the literature, where it is common to chose an origin of coordinates which coincides with the center of one of the nucleus.
+Note that in the previous equation we use a coordinate system for the transverse plane such that $\mathbf{s}=\mathbf{0}$ corresponds to the center of the colliding region when the two nuclei are identical.
+This is not the standard choice in the literature, where it is common to choose an origin of coordinates which coincides with the center of one of the nuclei.
 Our motivation is that we expect many of the properties of the collision to exhibit a central plateau and we want a coordinate system whose origin is closed to the center of the plateau.

 Until now we have only described the geometry of the collision.
 Another required input is the cross section for inelastic collision between two nucleons, which in order to simplify the notation we represent with $\sigma$.
 At the LHC, the value $\sigma=64\,\rm{mb}$ is taken for $\sqrt{s}=2.76\,\rm{TeV}$ collisions while the value $\sigma=70\,\rm{mb}$ is taken for $\sqrt{s}=5.02\,\rm{TeV}$ collisions.
-With this we can compute the probability of having $n$ nucleons collisions.
+With this we can compute the probability of having $n$ nucleon collisions.
 Since we assume that the collisions are independent processes it must follow a binomial distribution.
 We consider the number of $n$ pairs that can be made out of $A$ nucleons from one nucleus and $B$ from the other, then we consider the probability that these $n$ pairs collide while the rest of possible pairs do not.
 This reasoning leads to the following expression

 Then the probability that there is at least an inelastic collision is

 and the mean value of the number of collisions is